2514millerj/vscode-meerkatio/README.md

 # MeerkatIO Extension for Visual Studio Code

 [MeerkatIO](https://meerkatio.com) is the personal notification tool that fits your workflow.
-This one extension immediately opens the door to any notification method you need to save time in your day, integrating with all of the built in tools already at your fingertips.
+This one extension immediately opens the door to any notification method you need to save time in your day, integrating with all of the built in tools already at your fingertips including Jupyter, Terminal, Run+Debug, and VS Code Tasks.

 ## Available Integrations